tavareshugo/smk-indexer/config/README.md

 - `dsimulans-dsim-flybase-r2.02` _Drosophila simulans_ genome from flybase, release r2.02 ([source](http://ftp.flybase.net/releases/FB2024_02/))

-## Configuration
+## Options

-The `config.yml` can be used to configure some of the workflow options, namely the parent output directory (the specific genome directory named as above will be created within this by the workflow).
+The `config/options.yml` can be used to configure the workflow options:

+- `input`: is the path to the genome CSV sheet, as detailed above.
+- `outdir`: is the path to the output directory.
+Sub-directories will be created within this, as detailed above.

 ## Running the workflow

-The workflow can be run with the following command:
+On CSD3, the workflow can be run with the following command:

 ```bash
 snakemake --workflow-profile csd3 --singularity-args "--bind $PWD"
 ```

 - The `--workflow-profile csd3` option makes snakemake look at the `csd3/config.yaml` file and takes resource specification from there.
 This is set to use SLURM and sets default resources for each rule of the workflow.
-  - Make sure to edit this config file with your CSD3 account
+  - Make sure to edit this config file if using a different CSD3 account.
 - On Cambridge CSD3 we recommend running this from a `tmux`/`screen` session on a login node.
 Snakemake should then submit jobs to SLURM automatically.

 For a **dry-run** (i.e. indicate which steps would be run without actually doing anything) do: